 What is Dogfooding?

-Back in the late 1970s, television commercials for Alpo brand dog food featured spokesperson Lorne Greene claiming that he personally fed his own dogs Alpo.
-Whether there was any truth to that marketing notwithstanding, the phrase “eating your own dog food” became a metaphor for using the products you are promoting.
+In the late 1970’s, popular television commercials for Alpo dog food featured spokesperson Lorne Greene claiming that he fed Alpo to his own dogs.
+In time, the phrase “eating your own dogfood” became a metaphor for using the products you were promoting.

 How can a company use dogfooding to its advantage?